WAN-Solutions/wan24-Core/src/Wan24-Core Docs/articles/Serialization.md

 serializableObject = ISerializeStream<StreamSerializableType>.FromBytes(buffer, version: 1);
 ```

 The `StreamSerializableType` could extend the `(Disposable)SerializeStream(Record)Base<T>` base type, which implements the interface and also allows to manage an object version number, which will be serialized to the stream, too, and allows revision-safe deserialization.
 It's also possible to cast an instance implicit to and from serialized data.
+If you don't want to extend that base type, you can also implement the interface fully over the methods from `SerializeStreamHelper` (which is being used by `(Disposable)SerializeStream(Record)Base<T>` per default), which allow automatic object serialization also.